Thanks to 10,000 fan votes, LEGO is making its first Sesame Street set

 There is no word on a release date yet, but let’s keep our fingers crossed for 2020.

-If you watch the live on Facebook, skip to 15:00 for the good stuff.
+If you watch the announcement on Facebook, skip to 15:00 for the good stuff.